Characters of the DC Extended Universe: Brian Durlin / Savant

 Brian Durlin (portrayed by Michael Rooker), also known as Savant, is a grizzled war veteran imprisoned on charges of blackmail.
 He is part of the first Suicide Squad sent to Corto Maltese.
 He retrieves Weasel after the latter drowns, but runs away from the battle due to PTSD, leading Amanda Waller to execute him via his remote-controlled explosive for desertion.

 Richard "Dick" Hertz / Blackguard

-Richard "Dick" Hertz (portrayed by Pete Davidson), also known as Blackguard, is a cocky, easily-manipulated mercenary recruited into the first squad sent to Corto Maltese.
-When the squad lands, Hertz immediately betrays his team by giving their location to the Corto Maltese armed forces and tries to win their favor, but is shot in the face, becoming the first fatality of the battle.
+Richard "Dick" Hertz (portrayed by Pete Davidson), also known as Blackguard, is a cocky, easily-manipulated mercenary who is recruited into a detachment of the Suicide Squad and sent to Corto Maltese.
+Prior to their arrival, he contacts Corto Maltese's armed forces and alerts them to the squad's arrival.
+Upon making landfall, Hertz immediately betrays his team, giving away their location in an attempt to win the military's favor, but is promptly shot and killed.

+Mongal

+Mongal (portrayed by Maylin Ng) is an extraterrestrial mass murderer recruited into the first squad.
+She brings down a Corto Maltese helicopter during the battle, but as the aircraft crashes, it takes out Captain Boomerang and burns Mongal alive upon trapping her in the wreckage.

 Cory Pitzner / T.D.K.

 Cory Pitzner (portrayed by Nathan Fillion), also known as The Detachable Kid or simply T.D.K., is a metahuman who can detach his arms from his body and control them telekinetically.
 He is recruited into the first squad, whose members mock his moniker until he demonstrates his abilities.
 T.D.K. is gunned down in the battle amidst the heavy gunfire, but director James Gunn later revealed the character survived the battle.